Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

-2. Identify a licensed sponsor, relevant government authority, or official channel appropriate to your route.
+2. Identify a licensed Lao sponsor, registered employer, or government channel for your route.

-4. Complete the initial application, including the one-time border crossing if using the sponsored LA-B2 route.
+4. Complete the initial application, including the one-time border crossing for the sponsored LA-B2.

-5. Receive your stay permit and associated documents.
+5. Receive your visa, work permit if applicable, and stay permit card.

-> This guide reflects immigration procedures as understood in early 2026.
+> This guide reflects Laos long-stay visa categories and procedures as understood in May 2026.
 Requirements can change without advance notice.
 Verify current requirements directly with the Department of Immigration (ກົມຕຳຫຼວດກວດຄົນເຂົ້າ-ອອກເມືອງ), Ministry of Public Security, or your sponsor before proceeding.

 In this guide